 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Franklin is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Franklin is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Franklin who work in maintenance occupations (14.78%), sales jobs (12.41%), and office and administrative support (11.04%).
+There are especially a lot of people living in Franklin who work in food service (15.81%), sales jobs (15.48%), and office and administrative support (10.61%).

-The education level of Franklin citizens is a little higher than the average for US cities and towns: 24.82% of adults in Franklin have at least a bachelor's degree.
+The citizens of Franklin are slightly better educated than the national average of 21.84% for all cities and towns, with 23.44% of adults in Franklin having a bachelor's degree or advanced degree.

-The per capita income in Franklin in 2010 was $19,737, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,948 for a family of four.
-Franklin also has one of the higher rates of people living in poverty in the nation, with 33.40% of its population below the federal poverty line.
+The per capita income in Franklin in 2010 was $20,531, which is lower middle income relative to North Carolina and the nation.
+This equates to an annual income of $82,124 for a family of four.
+However, Franklin contains both very wealthy and poor people as well.
+Franklin also has one of the higher rates of people living in poverty in the nation, with 30.07% of its population below the federal poverty line.

+Franklin is a somewhat ethnically-diverse town.
 The people who call Franklin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Franklin residents report their race to be White, followed by Asian.
+The greatest number of Franklin residents report their race to be White, followed by Black or African-American.
 Franklin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.40% of the town’s residents.
-Important ancestries of people in Franklin include German, Irish, Scots-Irish, and Italian.
+People of Hispanic or Latino origin account for 12.63% of the town’s residents.
+Important ancestries of people in Franklin include English, German, Irish, Scottish, and Italian.

 The most common language spoken in Franklin is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Italian.